TritonDataCenter/manta/docs/operator-guide/architecture.md

 Like Postgres, each Moray instance is tied to a particular shard.
 These are typically referred to as "1.moray", "2.moray", and so on.

-### Buckets-mdapi

-Whereas moray handles the metadata requests for directory objects, buckets-mdapi performs the same function for buckets objects.

 ### Electric-moray

 The electric-moray service sits in front of the sharded Moray instances and